Head of Online Medical Content

 For instance, most IIC hearing aids offer features like feedback suppression and wind noise reduction for outdoor clarity, as well as a music mode for clearer musical notes without feedback or distortion.

-You can download the NHS whitepaper on ear health as a useful reference below.
+You can also download the NHS whitepaper on ear health below for further reading.

 Excessive volume settings on your device can lead to the sound being redirected back into your hearing aids, resulting in whistling.
 Earwax buildup can block the ear canal, preventing sound from passing through and causing feedback as it reflects back into the device.